simonprovost/scikit-longitudinal/paper/paper.md

 # Summary

-`Scikit-Longitudinal` is an open-source Python library that enhances machine learning for longitudinal data classification and integrates flawlessly with the `Scikit-Learn` environment [@pedregosa2011scikit].
+`Scikit-Longitudinal` is an open-source Python library that enhances machine learning for longitudinal data classification and integrates with the `Scikit-Learn` environment [@pedregosa2011scikit].

 Longitudinal data, which consists of repeated measurements of variables across time points (referred to as `waves` [@ribeiro2019mini]), is extensively utilised in fields such as medicine, social sciences, and economics.
 Unlike